MangoOrangeShake/FSOsubmissions/part3/README.md

 ## Note

+**IMPORTANT**: This is not the git repository that is deployed to Heroku.
+Either visit the given link below, or, download the directory, install all dependencies, then run "npm run dev" to run the backend on your local machine.
+The code already includes a working UI via the frontend production build.

 All applications are in their final forms based on their respective last exercises.

 For the list of exercises, kindly refer to https://fullstackopen.com/en/part3.